 - Click Create my MDN profile.

 - If the email address you specified in step 4 isn't the same one you use with the authentication service, you'll need to check your email and click the link in the confirmation email we'll send you.

 That's it!
-You've got an MDN account, and you can immediately edit or tag pages, or submit demos!
+You've got an MDN account, and you can immediately edit pages!

 You can click on your name at the top of any MDN page to see your public profile.
 From there, you can click the "Edit" button to make changes or additions to your profile so you can share more about your interests, add links to your Twitter account or blog, and so forth.